How to Write

 • Introduction

 Begin your introduction with a hook to grab the reader's attention, such as an intriguing fact about the author or an engaging quotation from the book.
 Provide context about the book, including its title, author, genre, and publication date.
 Briefly summarize the main premise and central themes, giving readers a sense of what to expect in your report.
-Consult our guide on how to start a book report for more practical tips.
+Consult our guide on how to start a book report or how to write book title in essay for more practical tips.

 • Summary